dij0s/PETAL/thesis/bachelor_thesis.typ

 Notably, #acrpl("RLM") enable more systematic problem-solving and logical deduction by incorporating explicit reasoning steps into their generation process, at the cost of increased computational resources and latency.

+Language models are available in any shape, form and size, ranging from small to large models.
+Their number of parameters range from a few million to hundreds of billions for the largest.
+More parameters enable more complex and nuanced language understanding and generation, at the cost of greater computational demand.

 #acr("RAG"), on the other hand, addresses a fundamental limitation of language models#ref(<lewisRetrievalAugmentedGenerationKnowledgeIntensive2021>).
 As LLMs are trained on static datasets, they lack knowledge in domain-specific information.
 Therefore, RAG systems overcome this limitation by combining the generative capabilities of these models with external knowledge retrieval, enabling them to ground their responses in up-to-date, factual information.